-We went to Transylvania for mountains in the first place.
+We went to Romania for mountains in the first place.
 For long, scenic, overwhelming hikes.
 For the wild landscapes of Făgăraș, Retezat and Bucegi Mountains.
 What we got from them was mostly fog and rain though.
 Instead we found wonderful castles to fall in love with.

 Actually, we’ve found one of the most beautiful castles in Europe.
 It’s not Dracula’s.
 In fact, Dracula never had a castle in Transylvania.
 (Nor he existed, anyway.)
 But there’s one that’s getting really popular and known to be his, isn’t there?
 We’ll reveal all the secrets, bear with us.

 Let’s start with our very favorite: Peleş Castle in the small town of Sinaia.
 (Sorry, Dracula, you have to wait.)
-If there’s only one castle you visit in Transylvania, it should be this one.
+If there’s only one castle you visit in Romania, it should be this one.

 With Bucegi Mountains as a jaw-dropping backdrop, Neo-Renaissance Peleş Castle and its richly decorated interior took our breath away.
 With over 160 perfectly decorated and furnished rooms, and the finest art collections in Eastern Europe, it’s among the prettiest castles we’ve ever seen!